matsengrp/dpvt/writing/preflight-dpvt.md

 ## The "pitch"

 Likelihood and parsimony phylogenetic inference work because they consider data on a tree.
-Optimization algorithms don't stare at the sequence alignment and then, separately, look at a tree and try to understand how to improve it.
-Rather, they do tree traversal and think about the sequences in the context of the tree.
+They do tree traversal and digest sequence data in the context of the tree.
 This then enables incremental improvement of the tree.

 The goal of this project is to leverage these strategies for phylogenetic inference using deep neural networks.
+This sits in contrast to existing applications of deep neural networks, which work to directly infer a tree from a sequence alignment.

 ## What are you trying to do?
 Articulate your objectives using words that would be familiar to someone who had taken an undergraduate class in the topic.

 Develop phylogenetic inference methods that can learn from experience, beyond simply learning "hyperparameters" for optimization routines.

-More specifically, I would like to propose methods that
+More specifically, I would like to propose neural-network based methods that

 1. guide incremental improvement on a tree rather than spitting out a complete tree
 2. use tree traversal to integrate data in a phylogenetically relevant way
 3. use alignment columns to compare to other relevant parts of the alignment

+This is a general strategy.

-As a first step, I propose that we work in a parsimony framework.
+As a first step, I propose that we work in a parsimony framework with a simple objective.
 Given an input tree and represent the sequence data on an input tree using, for example, a run of the Fitch algorithm.
 Modulo ambiguous sites, this is a 1-1 representation of a sequence alignment that provides a phylogenetically relevant structure on which we can think about mutations.
 Furthermore, I propose that the output of this network is a classification of edges of the input tree as being "good" or "bad", i.e. in or not in the "correct" tree (details at bottom).